 The France-Berkeley fund is of significant importance to start new collaboration between young scholars at an early stage of their career.
-The source of funding being limited for young researchers, the France Berkeley Fund is a great opportunity to exchange students between our two countries participating not only to advances in science and technology but also to participate to a cultural exchange helping graduate students and post-doctoral fellows to finalize their career projects.
+The source of funding being limited for young researchers, the France Berkeley Fund is a great opportunity to exchange students between our two countries participating not only in advances in science and technology but also to participate in a cultural exchange helping graduate students and post-doctoral fellows to finalize their career projects.
 Our both groups really appreciate the opportunity given by the France Berkeley Fund.

 Piedong Yang, Department of Chemistry, University of California Berkeley